Kicksecure/security-misc/README.md

+# enhances misc security settings #

-# Enables Menubar in Dolphin by default #
+- deactivates previews in Dolphin
+- deactivates previews in Nautilus

 This package only takes effect for newly created user accounts.
 Not for existing user accounts.
 This package is most useful to help Linux distribution